outofcoffee/governor-cli/README.md

                 -s ./examples/petstore_v1.yaml \
                 -r ./examples/ruleset.yaml

 > Note that this uses the bind-mount mechanism in Docker.
-Therefore the `./examples` prefix for the files, refers to the path `/app/examples` within the container filesystem.
+Therefore, the `./examples` prefix for the files refers to the path `/app/examples` within the container filesystem.

 ## Comparing between versions